My mama's pecan pie is everything you love about pecan pie. Sweet, a rich bourbon flavor, flaky pie crust. You will love this pecan pie!

 - Let cool for 10 minutes.
 Enjoy with homemade whipped cream.

 How to Make Ahead of Time and Freeze

 I will never forget when my mom realized she could bake Thanksgiving pies ahead of time and freeze them.
 Leaving no work to be done for desserts once Thanksgiving day or week rolls around. ??

 She thought, "if I can buy a frozen pumpkin pie at the grocery store, why couldn't I make mine early and have it in the freezer ready to go?"

 Good thought mom!
 So, good news!
 You can!

 Make prepping for Thanksgiving WAY EASIER by knocking out the desserts and having them DONE and READY TO GO!

 How to Freeze and Make Pecan Pie Ahead of Time

 - Follow the above recipe and instructions completely.
 Once the pie is baked, allow it to cool completely.
 Once cooled, wrap tightly in plastic wrap a couple of times and then with foil making sure it is airtight.
-Write "Pecan Pie" and the date on the outside of foil with a sharpie and place in the freezer for up to 6 months.
+Write "Pecan Pie" and the date on the outside of the foil with a sharpie and place in the freezer for up to 6 months.